July 11, 2025

 A Bengal cat holding a straw in its mouth next to a glass of water, illustrating ways to help my cat drink more water this summer

-If you also have a feline friend and want to protect them from dehydration this summer, we have 5 simple, effective tips for you.
+If you want to protect your feline from dehydration this summer, here are 5 simple and effective tips to help your cat stay hydrated.

 5 Tips to Help Your Cat Drink More Water This Summer